-Finance Chargeback are a firm specializing in helping victims of binary options fraud.
-They help claimants to explain the incident to the bank or credit card company, so that they fully understand what has happened.
+Finance Chargeback is a firm specializing in helping victims of binary options fraud.
+We help claimants to explain the incident to the bank or credit card company, so that they fully understand what has happened.
 Some banks are unaware of binary trading and are unwilling to listen to claims.
 Finance Chargeback help in this situation.
 They have a solid record of recovery from genuine claims.

 If you are not yet looking for third party help, here are some steps you can take yourself:

 1. Document everything.
 The very first thing to do is to make records of everything you can.
 This includes the brokers, or SSP’s, terms&conditions, copies of any emails/Skype/live-chat you have had with them, confirmation of your deposit, turnover requirements for bonuses and your trading history.
 No matter what you do next, this information will be required in order to get satisfaction.
 What you do next will depend on the type of scam you have fallen prey to.

 2. Try to withdraw.
 Broker won’t let me withdraw.
 Contact the broker and try to find out why they won’t let you withdraw.
 The most usual reason is that you’ve not sent in the right ID documentation, something required by international law, and is an issue easy to fix.
 The next most pressing reason why withdrawals are not allowed is due to bonus terms and turnover requirements.
 If you haven’t met conditions you will not be allowed to make any form of withdrawal which is why you want to keep track of all your trading volume and turnover.
 If you didn’t accept a bonus in the first place your documentation will help you prove it.
 A good broker will try to solve your issues, a shady one will give you the run-around.